lancatlin/sync-backup/README.md

 OPTION is the options of rsync.
 See man rsync.
 It only supports one parameter now.
 If option is not defined, it will use `-avhP` by default.

-You have to setting the `$SYNC_FILE` in ~/.syncpath or .syncpath.
+You have to set the `$SYNC_FILE` in ~/.syncpath or .syncpath.
 The file in current directory will be used by default.

 example: